markbot369/redis_stream/README.md

 # redis_stream
-A simple project to demonstrate the use of Redis streams
+A simple project to demonstrate the use of Redis streams.